remgrow/remgrow/README.md

 - 💞️ I’m looking to collaborate on make me a better guy
 - 📫 How to reach me on x at @cryptogrower_
 - 😄 Pronouns:i'm / normal
-- ⚡ Fun fact: i don't know hot to code
+- ⚡ Fun fact: i don't know how to code

 <!---
 remgrow/remgrow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.